deuterium1729/dyc33-BDAOrg/README.md

 # dyc33-BDAOrg
 Hello this is a change.
+I am a freshman in the College of Arts and Sciences.
+I am a statistics, computer science, and math major.